lit/lit/packages/labs/compiler/README.md

 1. Running the compiler requires a build step that can accept a TypeScript transformer.

-2. The very first template render is faster (sometimes up to 45% faster for template heavy sites), but it currently comes with a 5% output file size increase (gzipped).
+2. The very first template render is faster (sometimes up to 45% faster for template heavy pages), but currently the output file is about 5% larger (gzipped).

 ## How do I know optimizations have been applied?